Shiny White Suburban

 The song is on repeat, but she lets it play.

 It was an offhanded observation, but the white woman felt it like a stab to the heart.
-The faces of her daughter’s friends, stuck at the public school, spun like the numbers of a roulette wheel.
-She prayed to God that none of them get hurt, that the pill never land on their number, like it had her daughter.
+The faces of her daughter’s friends, still at the public middle school, spun like the numbers of a roulette wheel.
+She prayed to God that none of them get hurt, that the ball never land on their number, like it had her daughter.
 Because what else but pray could the white woman do?

 She switches to the next song on the playlist, Tha Shiznit, and lowers the volume since hard-hitting bass seems inappropriate for the parking lot of a Catholic school.
 Then she reconsiders.
 Turns it back up.
 Just a little.

-The white woman again reflects on the twitchy man.
-The person with the shitbeard who spoke into the mic like they were having phone sex instead of registering a public comment.
+The white woman thinks again about the twitchy man.
+The person with the yuck beard who spoke into the mic like they were having phone sex instead of registering public comment.
 The bully.
 Ugh, the fucking bully.
-In this exact moment, the white woman realizes what it is she feels in her heart, and gives it ample space.
+In this exact moment, the white woman realizes what it is she feels in her heart and gives it ample space.
+Decides it’s time to call her Republican friend, visit the shooting range, decompress.

 She turns up Tha Shiznit, just enough to rattle the sunroof.
 Her daughter will be out any second.